cleverbrainz/bcgame-monitor/README.md

 1. Upload the `web-app` folder to your hosting service
 2. The app will be available at your domain

-#### Option C: Deploy to Supabase (Static Hosting)
+#### Option C: Deploy to Firebase Hosting

-1. In your Supabase project, go to "Storage"
-2. Create a public bucket called "web-app"
-3. Upload all files from the `web-app` folder
-4. Access via the public URL
+1. Install Firebase CLI: `npm install -g firebase-tools`
+2. Login: `firebase login`
+3. Initialize: `firebase init hosting`
+4. Select your Firebase project
+5. Set public directory to current folder
+6. Deploy: `firebase deploy`

 ## Usage